vmware-archive/Workshop/Lab10/README.md

 ### Step 06 - Run Locally - Fortune Service

 Run and verify the Fortune Teller Service and verify you no longer have access to the REST endpoints, and in fact they return a 401.
-Run the application either in a command window or within VS2017.
+Run the application in either a command window or VS2017.

 ## Add Security to Fortune UI